 - Lastly, Maldives is incredibly safe.
 I walked around with my big DSLR and no one batted an eye-lid.
 Not even for the drone either and I’ve seen crowds form when we got our drone out in Sydney.

 Have you been to Maldives?
 I’d love to know where you stayed and what you thought of it.

-Check out my other posts on the Maldives below!
+Check out our other posts on the Maldives below!